 The word "pastina" is used to describe very small pasta, not necessarily a certain shape.
 It's an ingredient you'll find often in Italian cookbooks.
 In Italy, it's a favorite pasta to serve children, so many Italians have fond childhood memories of it.
 It's so well-loved that it has been incorporated into Italian-American foods as well.
 The small size makes pastina a great filler for soups.
 It's also found in salads and dishes that may otherwise use rice, such as pilaf.

 The Pastina Shape

-How to Use Pastina?
+How to Use Pastina

-Any pastina shape works well in soup, for example, a tomato soup, or minestrone, or a vegetable noodle soup.
-Some people like a simple dish of buttered pastina with Parmesan cheese, and pastina added to a rich flavorful broth makes an easy soup if you're recovering from an illness or have a queasy stomach.
+Any pastina shape works well in soups, including tomato soup, minestrone, or vegetable noodle soup.
+You can add a handful to just about any kind of soup imaginable.
+Pastina added to a rich flavorful broth makes an easy soup if you're recovering from an illness or have a queasy stomach.